zhaqenl/zhaqenl.github.io/en/src/clon.md

 Miscellaneous
 -------------

-As the `DO-CMDLINE-OPTIONS` is what I consider to be the cleanest part of the code, I owe it to where I got the idea from.
-The idea came from [pell](https://github.com/ebzzry/pell/blob/master/pell#L85).
+The idea of using the `DO-CMDLINE-OPTIONS` macro came from [pell](https://github.com/ebzzry/pell/blob/master/pell#L85).

 The previous version of _pelo_ didn’t have that structure at first, which lead me to write a lot of